 - Upvc is highly rigid and not malleable.
 However, cpvc is flexible and bendable.

-- Upvc is only suitable to work at a temperature ranging 0oC to 65oC, hence it cannot be used to carry high-temperature liquids.
-However cpvc, is suitable for working in the range between -40oC to +95oC hence it is suitable to carry high-temperature liquids.
+- Upvc is only suitable for working at a temperature ranging from 0oC to 65oC; hence, it cannot carry high-temperature liquids.
+However, cpvc is suitable for working between -40oC to +95oC; hence, it is suitable for carrying high-temperature liquids.

-- Upvc is not suitable to be used in drinking water transportation, whereas cpvc is colorless and odorless material and can be used for the transportation of drinking water.
+- Upvc is unsuitable for water transportation, whereas cpvc is a colorless and odorless material that can be used to transport drinking water.